Inokinoki/libjoycon/README.md

-# Libjoycon - A Joycon packet encoding and decoding lib
+# A Joycon packet encoding and decoding lib

 TBD.